jonescompneurolab/SpectralEvents/README.md

 # SpectralEvents Toolbox

-This toolbox is composed of a series of functions that find and analyze spectral events (local maxima above a power threshold within a specified band of the non-averaged time-frequency response) on a trial-by-trial basis allowing for spectral event feature comparison between trial outcomes/conditions.
+This toolbox is composed of a series of functions that find and analyze transient spectral activity (spectral events) in a time-series dataset, allowing for spectral event feature comparison between trial outcomes/conditions.
+Spectral events are defined as local maxima above a power threshold of a specified band in the non-averaged time-frequency responses (TFR).

 ## Functions
 ### spectralevents